marciof/Eon/specification/specification.md

 Calling a function creates a new [bindings](#bindings) map using the [deferred](#defer) function call, [prototypically](#prototype) inherited from the current bindings in scope, and then evaluates it using the new bindings returning the result.
 Calling an empty function evaluates to itself.

-Code is decoupled from data, which means dynamic binding is the default behavior.
-However, lexical binding can also be implemented by closing `bindings`.

 - **Prototype:** empty [function](#function), `()`
 - **Base Prototype:** empty [list](#list), `[]`